Ruhr Valley Railway: Lower Ruhr Valley Railway

 In 1876 the Lower Ruhr Valley Railway (Untere Ruhrtalbahn) was opened over a new bridge over the Ruhr at Kettwig Stausee, downstream of the Ruhr Valley line bridge, connecting to the Ruhr Valley line near Kettwig station.
 The line branched off the main Duisburg–Essen–Witten line in Styrum and ran on the south side of the Ruhr through Broich (Mülheim), Saarn, Mintard and Kettwig to the new bridge.
 In Broich a connecting curve was built to Speldorf station on the Rhenish line.

 At the end of the Second World War, the two adjacent railway bridges over the Ruhr in Kettwig Stausee were blown up by the German Army along with the bridge at Styrum on the Lower Ruhr Valley line.
 Only the upstream bridge at Kettwig Stausee was rebuilt on the Ruhr Valley line between Kettwig and Düsseldorf.
 Passenger trains on the Lower Ruhr Valley line coming from Mülheim initially stopped at Kettwig vor der Brück station.
 In 1953 a new Kettwig Stausee station was opened near Kettwig Stausee station on the Ruhr Valley line so that passenger could interchange between the two lines.
 The destroyed bridge was not rebuilt, and now only a pillar of it remains in Kettwig reservoir.
 As a result of the destruction of the bridge in Styrum, Speldorf station became the terminus of the Lower Ruhr Valley line instead of Styrum station.

 Middle Ruhr Valley Railway

-The Middle Ruhr Valley Railway (Mittlere Ruhrtalbahn) was opened in 1869 from Dahlhausen via Hattingen, where it crossed to run on the south side of the Ruhr to the Henrichshütte steel works in Welper.
-In 1874 it was extended via Herbede and Wengern to Vorhalle.
+The Middle Ruhr Valley Railway (Mittlere Ruhrtalbahn) was opened on 28 December 1869 from Dahlhausen via Hattingen, where it crossed to run on the south side of the Ruhr to the Henrichshütte steel works in Welper.
+On 1 June 1874, it was extended via Herbede and Wengern to Herdecke (now Vorhalle).